Phil Yu

-Phil Yu (born 1978), also known as Angry Asian Man, is a Korean-American blogger.
+Phil Yu (born 1978), also known as Angry Asian Man, is an American blogger.

 Early life and education

 Yu's parents are immigrants from Korea.
 Yu grew up in the Bay Area in California.

 Yu graduated with a Bachelor of Science in Radio/TV/Film from Northwestern University and earned a M.A. in Critical Studies from the University of Southern California School of Cinematic Arts (as a Provost Fellow).

 Career

 Yu's commentary has been quoted or featured in The New York Times, NPR, the Los Angeles Times, CNN, The Washington Post, Gawker, and more.

 Yu previously worked at the Center for Asian American Media in San Francisco, California, and also worked as a content producer for Yahoo!
 Movies – doing a number of segments for Fast & Furious 6 and other films.
 He currently serves as a board member for the Los Angeles-based Visual Communications, the annual producers of the Los Angeles Asian Pacific Film Festival.
 Yu appears in Evan Jackson Leong's documentary on Jeremy Lin, Linsanity, which screened at the 2013 Sundance Film Festival.
 He is also an Executive Producer of the action/comedy web series from the National Film Society duo of Patrick Epino and Stephen Dypiangco entitled Awesome Asian Bad Guys.

 Yu received the 2012 Salute to Champions Award from the Japanese American Citizens League.
 He is also a recipient of the 2011 Asian Pacific Islander Heritage Award for Excellence in New Media from the California Asian Pacific Islander Legislative Caucus, the 2011 Public Image Award from Asian Americans Advancing Justice, and the 2011 Excellence in Media Award from OCA-Greater Los Angeles.
 In 2016, Yu received the Voice Award from the V3 Digital Media Conference, presented by the Asian American Journalists Association.